marcus-cmc/Shockley-Queisser-limit/README.md

 The theoretical efficiencies of multijunction solar cells can be higher than single junction solar cells.
 The function `availableE` can actually take a list of different bandgaps and calculate the maximum possible efficiencies by using materials with these bandgaps.

+**Note** : In this calculation, we ignore the fact that the bottom cells (lower bandgaps) could absorb the 'excess' emission from the top cells (higher bandgaps)--when the top cells are operated at their maximum power point with finite voltage, there would be some excess emission.
+This phenomenon has a very minor effect on the calculated efficiencies for multi-junction cells.

 ### Two bandgaps: 1.1 eV and 1.8 eV
 ```python
 available_E(Egs = [1.1, 1.8], SQ = SQ)